N8Brooks/deno_aoc/year_2015/README.md

 This problem involves simulating a battle between a _**magic**_ player and a boss.
 Ironically, it's very similar to Day 21, but the additional complexity of giving the player the choice of how to attack each turn makes it more complex.
-I'm still working on a good solution for it.

 ## Slowest Problem